awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

-# Launch Auto Scaling Instances with an IAM Role<a name="us-iam-role"></a>
+# Use an IAM Role for Applications That Run on Amazon EC2 Instances<a name="us-iam-role"></a>

-AWS Identity and Access Management \(IAM\) roles for EC2 instances make it easier for you to access other AWS services securely from within the EC2 instances\.
-EC2 instances launched with an IAM role automatically have AWS security credentials available\.

-You can launch your Auto Scaling instances with an IAM role to automatically enable applications running on your instances to securely access other AWS resources\.
-You do this by creating a launch configuration with an EC2 instance profile\.
+Applications that run on an Amazon EC2 instances need credentials in order to access other AWS services\.
+To provide credentials to the application in a secure way, use an IAM role\.

+When you launch an Amazon EC2 instance, you can specify an IAM role for the instance as a launch parameter\.
+Applications that run on the EC2 instance can use the role's credentials when they access AWS resources\.
+The role's permissions determine what the application is allowed to do\.

+With Amazon EC2 Auto Scaling, you create a launch configuration or launch template with an EC2 *instance profile*\.
 An instance profile is a container for an IAM role\.
 First, create an IAM role that has all the permissions required to access the AWS resources, then add your role to the instance profile\.

-For more information about IAM roles and instance profiles, see [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
+For more information about IAM roles and instance profiles, see [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

 ## Prerequisites<a name="us-iam-role-prereq"></a>